marcusasar/SQL_Project_Sales_Analysis/README.md

 - Revenue Disparity: The data shows that members generated a total revenue of $163,625.10, while normal customers generated $157,261.29.
 This suggests that members contribute more to the revenue compared to normal customers.

-- Membership Impact: The higher revenue from members indicates that your membership program or services targeting members might be effective in driving sales or generating higher value transactions.

 | customer_type | total_revenue |
 | ------------- | ------------- |
 | Member        | $163,625.10   |